 Celebrating its 32nd year, The Minnesota High School Music Listening Contest is an independent not-for-profit competition providing an ideal opportunity to enrich students' experiences with classical, ethnic, and popular music in a fun and competitive environment.

 Teams may register via mail (check payment) or online (credit card or PayPal payment).
 Study Guides are mailed immediately to registered and paid teams.

-2013-2014 Dates and Deadlines
+2018-2019 Dates and Deadlines

-Friday, January 24, 2014 – Regional Contests *
+Friday, January 18, 2019 – Regional Contests *

-Friday, January 31, 2014 – Snow Date
+Friday, January 25, 2019 – Snow Date

-Friday, February 7, 2014 – State Contest
+Friday, February 1, 2019 – Championship Contest

-When you register for the MLC, each coach and student participant will receive a one-year membership to Naxos Music Library at no extra charge ($300/person value).
-NML is the most comprehensive collection of classical music available online, with nearly 982,000 tracks plus educational resources that can be accessed anytime, anywhere.
+Each coach and student participant receives a one-year membership to Naxos Music Library at no extra charge ($300/person value).
+NML is the most comprehensive collection of classical music available online, with over 2,173,900 tracks plus educational resources that can be accessed anytime, anywhere.

 NML access information will be provided upon MLC registration.
 Visit www.naxosmusiclibrary.com for more information about Naxos Music Library.